-Frankly, because the ones who have read it have shown tremendous appreciation for it.
+Frankly, the ones who have read it have shown tremendous appreciation.
 It led us to believe we could actually share it as a fine way of giving back to the community.
-Yeah, we know, it sounds like a pretext but it isn't.
+Yeah, it sounds like a pretext, but it isn't.

-Anyway, we get a lot from the community: from the kind souls who open-source their repositories to the companies we look up to as inspiration (not only) while writing this Handbook – such as Ueno, thoughtbot, Instrument, amongst others – we're genuinely grateful.
+Anyway, we get a lot from the community: from the kind souls who open-source their repositories to the companies we look up to as inspiration (not only) while writing this Handbook – such as Ueno, Thoughtbot, and Instrument, amongst others – we're genuinely grateful.

 And even though we have our own share of open-sourced code and design freebies, of which we intend to progressively do more and more, we thought the Handbook could be one more component for reciprocity: may it inspire others, may we be glad.

-We always loved Handbooks but never found the purpose to create our own.
+We always loved Handbooks but never found the purpose of creating our own.
 It didn't even make sense to consider it at the early stages of the company when there were still so many foundations to establish.
 A Handbook was the least of our concerns.